 The same support services that are outlined in an IEP (Individual Education Plan) would be available within the pathway experience.

-My child is in DLI – can they participate in the Health Services Pathway?
+My child is in DLI – can they participate in a pathway?
 What will that look like?

 How will Academic and Career Planning and Counseling supports be different or the same?

 Throughout their annual Academic and Career planning processes including their Pathways experience, students will develop portfolios that contain work they are proud of, reflections on how they have grown, next steps and emerging postsecondary plans.
 They will share these portfolios with staff, community members and families through Portfolio Presentations.

 All students will continue to have access to counseling and other student supports.
 However, students in a pathway will have a counselor aligned to the pathway that meets regularly with the students and their teachers.
 They may identify and connect students to needed supports that through this close relationship.

 Is Personalized Pathways a form of tracking?